CFS - Technical Information Sheets - Integrated Ballistics Identification System

-Firearms and Toolmarks
+Firearms and Toolmarks - Integrated Ballistics Identification System

 The Integrated Ballistics Identification System (IBIS) is used for the acquisition, storage and comparison of digital images from projectiles and/or cartridge/shotshell cases.
 The system is a screening tool that enables the laboratory to identify local, national and international linkages that may exist amongst firearms cases submitted for examination.
 Through the use of computers and a modified microscope, an operator can compare previously recorded images to new evidence received.

-*Note: All identification/associations are made within the limits of practical certainty.
+1Results have been confirmed.
+The identification/associations are made within the limits of practical certainty.

 If a firearm, projectile or cartridge/shotshell case is submitted for upload to IBIS, then the examination may include the following:

-- Examining the projectile and/or cartridge/shotshell case to determine suitability for acquisition
+- Examining the projectile and/or cartridge/shotshell case to determine suitability for acquisition.

-- Capturing and uploading digital images of the projectiles and/or cartridge/shotshell cases
+- Capturing and uploading digital images of the projectiles and/or cartridge/shotshell cases.

-- Correlating the uploaded images with those in the CIBIN database, and where applicable, the NIBIN database
+- Correlating the uploaded images with those in the CIBIN database, and where applicable, the NIBIN database.

 There are three possible results from an IBIS acquisition and comparison: